jonathancraddock/mootparadox_grav/pages/03.outdoors/my-first-season-of-wild-swimming/item.md

 In May of 2020, with swimming pools closed and missing my weekly fix, I bought an [Alpkit Lotic](https://alpkit.com/products/lotic-mens) wetsuit and embarked on my first outdoor swim.
 The UK spring of 2020 was the fifth warmest on record, with more sunshine hours than a typical summer.
 It was soon to be followed by a summer heatwave, so the North Tyne was almost tropical, or at least, well into the upper teens.

 You can expect to pay at least £100 for a decent wetsuit, and the Lotic floats-in around £150.
 I was lucky and found it on sale for £125.
 Other *name* brands (and you might think Roka, C-Skins, Zone3, Orca) are probably going to cost more.
-But, as a confident (non-racing) swimmer, happy to embark on a steady couple of miles freestyle, I have complaints with my Lotic.
-My only tip would be, ensure it's a *swimming* wetsuit, as wetsuits for sailing, kayaking, surfing, and other sports, will have a different balance or a different range of mobility through the shoulders, and so on.
+But, as a confident (non-racing) swimmer, happy to embark on a steady couple of miles freestyle, I have no complaints with my Lotic.
+My only tip would be, choose a *swimming* wetsuit.
+The one's you'll find for sailing, kayaking, surfing, and other sports, will have a different balance, or a different range of mobility through the shoulders, and so on.

 ![north-tyne-2](north-tyne-2.jpg "north-tyne-2")
 *First ever dip in the outdoors, May 2020.*

 If you have never swum in a wetsuit before, you'll be surprised by how buoyant they are.
 You have the twin benefits of staying comfortable in the water for longer, plus you can lay in the water and float with almost no effort.
-Remember that wetsuits work by trapping a layer of water against your skin.
-So don't be surprised by the rush of cold water when you first enter the water, typically through the zip in the small of your back ("Oooooh!") and again when you start swimming ("Eeeeep!") when more water enters around your neck.
+But, remember that wetsuits work by trapping a layer of water against your skin.
+Don't be surprised by the rush of cold water when you first get in.
+Typically it comes in through the zip in the small of your back ("Oooooh!") and again when you start swimming ("Eeeeep!") when more water enters around your neck.
 Just get moving - you'll be fine!

 On my first swim I borrowed a swim hat (yellow) and quickly bought my own (blue).
 It's worth it.
-Not only does it help keep your head slightly warmer but also it's great for your visibility in the water.
+Not only does it help keep your head slightly warmer, but also it's great for your visibility in the water.
 Get one that covers your ears!
 The water still gets in, but it cuts out the discomfort of cold wind into damp ears.

 ![north-tyne-1](north-tyne-1.jpg "north-tyne-1")
 *Resting on an ULU Tow Float in the North Tyne.*

-And that seems like a neat segue into tow floats, which serve multiple purposes; visibility being just one.
+And that leads nicely into tow floats, which serve multiple purposes too.
+Visibility is just one.
 I chose the "Guardian" by [Ulu Drybags](https://uludrybags.com/), but there's plenty of choice.
 This model has several nice features, including high-visibility reflecting panels, an emergency whistle, convenient grab-handles, and it's a decent size.
 It works as a drybag, but it's almost impossible to avoid some dampness, particularly if you need to get something out of it while you're still in the water; your GoPro camera, for example.
 Being a cautious chap, I double-up by putting my mobile phone, car keys and wallet, inside a second drybag, and so far so good.

 Space inside is fairly limited, depending on how much you inflate the upper and lower compartments.
 There's some advantages to this.
 If you stuff your small dry-bag of valuables to the bottom of the float and then inflate it, they won't be coming back out until you deflate it.
 But, in summer weather, I can stuff everything in there.
 That includes trainers, clothes, a mini-thermos, snacks, and a towel.